Jump89/from-e-commerce-to-ching-ching/README.md

 ## Description

 * This a Command line application, ran completely from your terminal.
-With the ability to add, edit, uupdate and delete.
+With the ability to add, edit, update and delete.

 ## User Story